illegal-instruction-co/ii-importer/README.md

 In general, it is planned to be used for undocumented and user mode definitions, aka value nt and zw functions.

+*You can call these functions without using WinAPI functions like GetProcAddress, GetModuleHandle thanks to CustomAPI.*

 ## What did we get rid of?

 **Case: We want to use NtQueryInformationThread.**